 we will be discussing animal agriculture, including but not limited to careers, husbandry, health, cultural significances and more.
 Please write me a message if you have questions or would like further details.
 The veterinary demonstrations will show what to expect when you go to the vet!
 Your child will watch demonstrations of various aspects of animal care, as well as discuss how to take care of a sick animal and what to feed it.
 If you would prefer your child not complete these activities, that is fine as they are optional, but they will gain the most knowledge and experience if allowed to complete the hands on portions of the class.
 You know your child best!

 material for the class comes from Introduction to Animal Science, 4th edition by W. Stephen Damron as well as personal knowledge and experience.
 Students will be provided with excerpts of the book/graphs/etc. as needed throughout the course.
 Purchase of the book is suggested but not required.

-Science is the greatest way to see what the world has to offer
+Science is the greatest way to Speak Truth

 🇺🇸Lives in the United States

 Hi!
 My name is Katee McSpadden and I taught middle school - high school agricultural education and was an FFA advisor for 6 years, as well as an adjunct professor for welding and metal fabrication at our local junior college.
 I was also awarded...